frankowski firm

 How Pervasive Is Hedge Fund Fraud?

 Not all hedge funds are financial frauds; in reality, the vast majority of hedge funds are completely legal investment vehicles for certain skilled and risk-averse clients.
-Unfortunately, because to a lack of regulatory monitoring, the high-risk investments that are often involved, and the safety of the hedge fund manager’s income, investors may be exposed.
+Unfortunately, due to a lack of regulatory monitoring, the high-risk investments often involved, and the security of a hedge fund manager’s income, investors may be exposed.

 Hedge funds are not obliged to register with the Securities and Exchange Commission.
 As such, they are exempt from the statutory reporting requirements applicable to other investment funds.
 This lack of control, along with the substantial initial commitment necessary to join in a hedge fund, creates an environment in which fund managers may easily take advantage of investors.